mahdiuahmed/Netflix-Clone-App-React/README.md

 # 🎥🍿 Netflix Clone Web Application

 A Netflix clone web application built with React.js, Firebase, Redux, and Stripe Checkout.
-It allows users to [brief description of what the application does].
+It allows users to prompting users to a sign-up screen where data is stored on the Firebase Firestore database.
+Subscription services are available for purchase via Stripe Checkout.
+Landing page of movies gathered from [Themoviedb.org](themoviedb.org/?language=en-GB) and presented in a categorised manner to greet the user with a variety of free films and shows.

 ## 📋 Table of Contents